 (j) Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

-“(c) Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Enron Corp. pursuant to a guaranty substantially similar to the one provided on behalf of Party A hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default, and further provided that Party B will not be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of the proposed transfer.”
+“(c) Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate incorporated in the United States or Canada so long as the obligations of such Affiliate are guaranteed by Enron Corp. pursuant to a guaranty substantially similar to the one provided on behalf of Party A hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default, and further provided that Party B will not be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of the proposed transfer.”

 (k) Applicable Rate.
 The definition of “Applicable Rate” set forth in Section 14 is hereby amended by adding to the end of Subsection (b) of the definition after the word “Rate” the following provision: “; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate.”